fncbook/fnc/chapter1/algorithms.md

 :::{admonition} About the code
 :class: dropdown
 The `len` function in line 8 returns the number of elements in list or vector `c`.
 Here, that value is one greater than the degree of the polynomial.
-The syntax `c[i]` accesses element `i` of a list or Numpy vector `c`.
+The syntax `c[i]` accesses element `i` of a list or NumPy vector `c`.
 In both cases, the first index of a vector is 0.

 The `for` construct in lines 10–11 is a *loop*.
 The local variable `k` is assigned the value `1`, then the loop body is executed, then `k` is assigned `2`, the body is executed again, and so on until finally `k` is set to `n-1` and the body is executed for the last time.